 Hills Hoist was somewhat different.
 It is an architectural construction almost.
 Most likely also squeaking, rotating happily in the wind.

 The Hills Hoist has been manufactured in Adelaide, South Australia by Lance Hill since 1945.
 The Hills Hoist and similar rotary clothes hoists remain a common fixture in many backyards in Australia and New Zealand.
 They are considered one of Australia’s most recognisable icons, and are used frequently by artists as a metaphor for Australian suburbia in the 1950s and 1960s.

 Th is another one of my fascinations with Aussie backyards!
 An athlete, George Nissen invented the trampoline in the 1930s, when, as a teenage gymnast, he and his coach created a piece of equipment out of scrap steel and tire inner tubes for his act in the Iowa Hawkeye Circus.

 And, of course, there’s more.
 Hula Hoops, pink Space hoppers and so on.
-Living in a different culture is simply fascinating!
+Everyday living in a different culture is simply fascinating!

-View my collection of my ‘dead pan’ style photographic prints online below.
+View my collection of my ‘dead pan’ style photographic prints here.

 And here’s a great article I found on the net from Writer and historian, Pauline Connolly.